-Scoria: Formation, Uses, Types of Scoria
+Scoria: Properties, Uses, Types of Scoria

 Scoria is a highly vesicular pyroclastic rock, meaning it's formed from volcanic fragments ejected during an eruption.
 It's highly vesicular, meaning it has numerous holes or cavities called vesicles, which give it a sponge-like texture.
 Scoria is typically dark-colored, ranging from black or brown to reddish-brown.